-Don't lose sight of your eye safety practices
+Don’t lose sight of your eye safety in the workplace

 Imagine though that in one split second on the job, all of that is taken away.